yujunz/gitlab.com-runbooks/docs/patroni/scale-down-patroni.md

 ### Pre-requisite

 - Patroni
     This runbook assumes that you know what Patroni is, what and how we use it for and possible consequences that might come up if we do not approach this operation carefully.
 This is not to scare you away, but in the worst case: Patroni going down means we will lose our ability to preserve HA (High Availability) on Postgres.
 Postgres not being HA means if there is an issue with the primary node Postgres wouldn't be able to do a failover and GitLab would shut down to the world.
-Thus, thus runbook assumes you know this ahead of time before you execute this runbook.
+Thus, this runbook assumes you know this ahead of time before you execute this runbook.

 - Chef
-    You are also expected to know what Chef is, how we use it in production, what they manage and how we stop/start chef-client across our hosts.
+    You are also expected to know what Chef is, how we use it in production, what it manages and how we stop/start chef-client across our hosts.

 - Terraform
     You are expected to know what Terraform is, how we use it and how we make change safely (`tf plan` first).